 - Combine coffee rub seasoning mix ingredients in a small bowl and mix together with a fork.
 Set aside.

-- Add remaining sauce ingredients, stir to combine.
-Bring to a low boil, reduce heat and simmer for 20 minutes, until sauce has thickened.
+- Add remaining bbq sauce ingredients, stirring to combine.
+Bring to a low boil, then reduce heat and simmer for 20 minutes, until sauce has thickened.

 - Pour sauce into blender or food processor and puree.
 Set aside to cool.

-- To a mixing bowl, add ground beef, salt, pepper and 2 Tbsp cooled bbq sauce.
+- To a mixing bowl, add ground beef, heavy cream, salt, and black pepper.
 Mix well with your hands.
-Divide into 4 equal sections.
-Each burger will be 1/2 pound.
+Divide into 6 equal sections.
+Each burger will be about 1/3 pound.

-- Rub coffee rub seasoning mix over both sides of each burger.
+- Liberally rub coffee seasoning mix over both sides of each burger.